 Low-risk business and recreational activities, including drive-in movie theaters are allowed to open statewide as of May 15th.

-Religious gatherings of no more than 10 people and those held at drive-in theaters or in parking lots are allowed statewide as of Thursday, May 21st.
+Otherwise, gatherings of no more than 10 people and those held at drive-in theaters or in parking lots are allowed statewide.

 Any group activities (group lessons, camps) remain banned at this time pursuant to Executive Order 202.10, "all non-essential gatherings of individuals of any size for any reasons are canceled or postponed."